tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 ```

 - **path**: Specifies the API endpoint for the outgoing request.
 - **baseURL**: Defines the base URL of the API.
-If omitted, it defaults to the base URL specified by the @upstream operator.
+If omitted, it defaults to the base URL specified by the `@upstream` operator.

-Tailcall autonomously determines the most suitable communication method when interfacing with services that support HTTP/2.
-Thus, HTTP/2 on the egress side is automatically adopted by Tailcall if the upstream service supports it, requiring no additional manual configuration or intervention.
+Tailcall automatically adopts HTTP/2 on the egress side when interfacing with services that support it, without requiring manual configuration.

 ## Conclusion